-Course Code: Course Title: Corporate Governance and Business Ethics SOC1001 Version No. 1.0 Course Pre- Basic Communication requisites General Knowledge in Business world Anti-requisites Nil Course Description This conceptual course provides a detailed overview of corporate governance and business ethics which guide organizations in articulating their systems and principles for stakeholders, as well as ethical theories.
+Course Code: Course Title: Corporate Governance and Business Ethics SOC1001

+Version No. 1.0 Course Pre- Basic Communication requisites General Knowledge in Business world Anti-requisites Nil Course Description This conceptual course provides a detailed overview of corporate governance and business ethics which guide organizations in articulating their systems and principles for stakeholders, as well as ethical theories.
 On successful completion of this course, the students will be able to identify fundamentals of ethics and corporate governance concepts necessary to yield good economic prosperity and social development.
-Course Out Comes On successful completion of the course the student will be able to: CO1: Describe the principles of Corporate Governance (Remember) CO2: Review systems of Corporate Governance (Understand) CO3: Summarize the theories of ethics to real life (Understand) CO4: Classify various theories of business ethics (Apply) Course objective The objective of the course is to familiarize the learners with the concepts of Corporate Governance and Business Ethics and attain SKILL DEVELOPMENT through PARTICIPATIVE LEARNING TECHNIQUES .
-Course Content: Module 1 Introduction to Corporate Governance Presentation

-Corporate Governance: meaning, stakeholders and performance expectations, definition, scope, objectives, need, fundamental principles, factors affecting the quality of corporate governance, issues in corporate governance, benefits of good corporate governance, Corporate Social Responsibility; framework of OECD principles.
+Course Out Comes On successful completion of the course the student will be able to: CO1: Describe the principles of Corporate Governance (Remember) CO2: Review systems of Corporate Governance (Understand) CO3: Summarize the theories of ethics to real life (Understand) CO4: Classify various theories of business ethics (Apply) Course objective The objective of the course is to familiarize the Business Ethics and attain SKI LEARNING TECHNIQUES.
+Course Content: Module 1 Introduction to Corporate Governance Presentation Corporate Governance: meaning, stakeholders and performance expectations, definition, scope, objectives, need, fundamental rinciples, factors affecting the quality of corporate governance, issues in corporate governance, benefits of good corporate governance, Corporate Social Responsibility; framework of OECD principles.
 Module 2 Systems and Theories of Corporate Governance Group Discussion